butopea/printnode-docker/README.md

 __Note__: The admin user/password for the Cups server is by default `print`/`print`.
 Can be customized via env vars.

+### Custom drivers
+The folder `custom_drivers_filters` has already the default CUPS folder structure to place any custom filters and drivers there.
+By default, Godex drivers and filters (1.1.7) and Xerox CUPS drivers (PS) are added.

 ## Add USB weighing scales to Printnode

 > [!CAUTION]